shaemclaughlin/NucleotideGPT/README.md

 - Train for the specified number of epochs
 - Evaluate on the test set with MCC, F1, and accuracy metrics
 - Save the finetuned checkpoint

+### Model Comparisons
+To compare Nucleotide GPT with other published genomic language models, we provide a Google Colab notebook for benchmarking baseline models on the same Genomic Benchmarks tasks.
+Running comparisons:
+1. Open benchmarking.ipynb in Google Colab
+2. Set runtime to GPU
+3. Update the BUCKET_NAME variable with your GCS bucket
+4. Run all cells
+This notebook benchmarks:
+- DNABERT (6-mer tokenization)
+- HyenaDNA (character-level, long-context)
+- Nucleotide Transformer (500M parameter model)
+These models require PyTorch and GPU, unlike Nucleotide GPT which uses JAX/TPU.